Godspower-Eze/30DaysOfSolidity/Day_2_Voting/README.md

 - Only the controller can add an electoral candidate.
 - Only the controller can add a potential voter.
 - A candidate can only be added once.
-- A voter can only be added or registered.
+- A voter can only be added or registered once.
 - A voter can only vote once; obviously, lol.

 Here's a challenge

-- Make the contract a multi-signature contract.
+- Enable the contract allow multiple controllers.
+Hint: Openzeplin *AccessControl* contract

-Let's go through the smart contract
+Let's walk through the contract

 ## `pragma solidity >=0.4.22 <0.9.0;`

 This defines the version of solidity been used.
-It means the contract would be compiled using rules from version `0.4.22` to versions lower that `0.9.0`.
+It means that the contract would be compiled using rules from version `0.4.22` to versions lower that `0.9.0`.

 It could also be defined in this way: